top of page

 I worked as a support worker and manager in social care and higher education, with a common thread of facilitation, training, and consultancy throughout these roles.

-For twelve years, I worked for Minstead Trust, a learning disability charity, supporting adults to grow plants and maintain the charity’s public heritage garden.
+For twelve years, I worked for Minstead Trust, a learning disability charity, supporting adults in the plant nursery and the charity’s public heritage garden.
 During this time, I also took on a project management role.
-I assisted it to move from a small to a medium-sized organisation by managing multiple projects and setting up two new day services.
-I consulted the adults with learning disabilities, staff, and volunteers and delivered training on new processes.
+I assisted it in moving from a small to a medium-sized organisation by managing multiple projects and setting up two new day services.
+I consulted with learning-disabled adults, staff, and volunteers and delivered training on new processes.

-I spent three years working at Southampton Solent University, managing two teams in student support.
-I provided strategic vision and leadership to support students' mental health and well-being so they could thrive in their studies.
+I spent three years at Southampton Solent University, managing two student support teams.
+I provided strategic vision and leadership to support students' mental health and well-being, enabling them to thrive in their studies.
 I chaired meetings, facilitated away days and coordinated World Mental Health Day events.

 The mentoring project I set up and managed for nine years required me to recruit, train, and supervise volunteers to support young people leaving local authority care.
 I ensured care leavers were involved in every stage of the process, acting as experts on who makes a good mentor.
 I also co-ran a group for care leavers to produce their own newsletter.